 This house is approximately 7 inches tall with the chimney and 6 inches wide.

-Click this link for the PDF: Sally’s Baking Addiction Gingerbread House Template
+Click this link for the PDF: Sally’s Baking Recipes Gingerbread House Template

 *Best Method for Rolling the Dough*